 We probably already know that we require some type of life insurance to protect our family financially.
 What most of us may not know is how to compare all the different types of insurance policies.
 A lot of terms get thrown around, and it is quite hard to keep up.

-There is a good chance that you might require long term care as you age, but if you are like most of the Americans, you likely don’t have any type of insurance plan for this sort of care.
-Although about half of the adults that turn 65 will develop a disability that is serious enough to get assistance with their daily activities, a very few people have long term care insurance coverage to help pay the cost of care.
+There is a good chance that you might require long-term care as you age, but if you are like most Americans, you likely don’t have any type of insurance plan for this sort of care.
+Although about half of the adults that turn 65 will develop a disability that is serious enough to get assistance with their daily activities, very few people have long-term care insurance coverage to help pay the cost of care.

 What is the long-term care life insurance policy?